-The Classic Writer: The Benefits of Handwriting for Everyone
+The Classic Benefits of Handwriting

-The Classic Writer: The Benefits of Handwriting for Everyone
+The Classic Benefits of Handwriting

 I’ve been writing since I was about twelve or thirteen years old.
 When I first started, all of my stories were handwritten on some old college ruled paper left over at the end of the school year.
 I must have written hundreds of pages when I was young.